DCAP MEDIA

 DCAP MEDIA helps businesses, brands, and nonprofits share their stories in powerful ways–with measurable, profitable results.

-Passionate about supporting economic growth, Daniela Capistrano is a Fund 17 board member, sits on the National Small Business Association (NSBA) Leadership Council, and is a member of the Gulf South LGBT Chamber of Commerce, StayLocal, and the New Orleans Chamber of Commerce.
+Passionate about supporting economic growth, Daniela Capistrano is a Gulf South LGBTQ+ Chamber and Fund 17 board member, sits on the National Small Business Association (NSBA) Leadership Council, and is a member in good standing with StayLocal, St. Tammany Chamber of Commerce, and the New Orleans Chamber of Commerce.

 The First Website Ever Made Was The Prototype For Content Marketing Online